springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>All components on the pages of this product supplied by us use the same language defined in the HTML lang attribute, therefore Language of Parts is not applicable for the majority of this product.
+<br><br>
 Third party advertising scripts may inject components that use a different language to the page content - for example a targeted advertisment may use the native language of the user.
 These may not be marked up with a separate language attribute.
 </td>
 </tr>
 <tr>